regulyagoston/BA21_Coding/README.md

 ## RMarkdown

 - RMarkdown is a powerful tool, provided in RStudio, which helps to create reports rigorously, automatize reports, create an Html, etc.
+- During this course and Data Analysis 2 some of the assignments will be required as an output from RMarkdown.
-- However in many cases it is not easy to get started with RMarkdown and *knit* your first document especially in *pdf* format.
+- However, in many cases it is not easy to get started with RMarkdown and *knit* your first document especially in *pdf* format as it is likely to give an error.
   * You may check out the guidance on [*Help to knit a document in RMarkdown*](https://github.com/regulyagoston/BA21_Coding/blob/main/Help/help_rmarkdown.md).

 If in doubt feel free to contact me via email: reguly_agoston@phd.ceu.edu.